 Additionally, before the first grant payment of a fiscal year is made to a grantee ECRAC requires grantees to complete Grant Management Training.
-If requested, expenses incurred related to this training can be reimbursed by ECRAC.
+If requested, travel expenses incurred related to this training can be reimbursed by ECRAC.
+However, most sessions are now held online.